roommate6/data-structures/README.md

 # Data structures implementations

-- Here you will find implementations of diferent data structures in diferent programming languages.
+- Here you will find implementations of different data structures in different programming languages.

 #### Cpp: